rkhullar/python-libraries/pygo-tools/readme.md

-This project aims to bridge the gap between Python and Golang, enabling developers to easily create high performance Python libraries with precompiled Go extensions. `pygo-tools` wraps the `setup` function from `setuptools` and handles the process of compiling your library's golang source before building the wheel file. `pygo-tools` also patches the resulting wheel file, removing the need to manually configure `LD_LIBRARY_PATH` or `DYLD_LIBRARY_PATH`.
+This project aims to bridge the gap between Python and Golang, enabling developers to easily create high performance Python libraries with precompiled Go extensions. `pygo-tools` wraps the `setup` function from `setuptools` and handles the process of compiling your library's golang source before building the wheel file. `pygo-tools` also patches the resulting extension, removing the need to manually configure `LD_LIBRARY_PATH` or `DYLD_LIBRARY_PATH` before runtime.

 ### Installation
 ```shell